Economic Development Aurthority of Western Nevada Announcement June 16, 2017

 Geofortis Completes Additional Geologic Investigation of Utah Deposit

 January 15, 2020 Geofortis completed additional drilling and testing of the natural pozzolan deposit in Tooele County Utah in November 2019.
 The investigation included 21 borings and approximately 1,500 feet of core, followed by extensive testing for chemical and physidal properties.
 The investigation provided high confidence in the benficial properties of the pozzolan and volume of material available to be economically mined.

 Geofortis begins construction of Utah Pozzolan Plant August 30, 2020.

 Geofortis has begun construction of our natural pozzolan plant in Tooele Utah.
-The plant can produce up to 350,000 tons per year of product for the concrete industry.
 The source of the material is a fine volcanic ash deposit located in Tooele County.
 The plant is projected to be in full production by June 2021.

 Alan Gee joins Geofortis November 1, 2020.

 Alan Gee, a veteran executive in the cement industry, joined Geofortis as Director of Operations.
 Alan has 25 years of experience in the global cement and materials industry, including roles at Eagle Materials, Lehigh Hanson, and Holcim.
 He is active in the Portland Cement Association, ASTM, International Cement Chemistry Congress and ICMA.
 Alan will be responsible for operations at Geofortis’ and start-up/commissioning of the new pozzolan plant in Tooele Utah.